Virtual-Watcher/SOC-Analyst-Walkthrough/Part 1 - Virtual Lab Setup.md

 mkdir -p /opt/sliver
 ```

 Once we have done this, we are now ready to observe the noise from out two machines interacting!
-We will continue this walkthrough in Part Two - Observing Noise!
+We will continue this walkthrough in Part 2 - Observing Noise!